 Kids Suites at Gulfport’s Oasis Resort come with a set of bunk beds and a king bed.
 Guests have access to a water playground with a zero-entry pool, lazy river, and two giant water slides—and the beach is just steps away.

-Virginia Beach fronts both the Atlantic Ocean and the Chesapeake Bay, providing a variety of experiences for family beach vacations.
+Virginia Beach fronts both the Atlantic Ocean and the Chesapeake Bay, providing a variety of experiences for family beach vacations (even in the cooler fall months).
 Spend the day at the lifeguarded beach and stroll the three-mile boardwalk along the oceanfront for loads of action, from street entertainers and live music to bike rentals and ice cream shops.
 And don’t forget to snap a family photo in front of the massive King Neptune statue.

 WORTH THE HASSLE: 11 U.S. Tourist Attractions That Live Up to the Hype